Shri Guru Charitra

-The Shri Guru Charitra is a book based on the life of Shri Nrusiha Saraswati (a.k.a Narasimha Saraswati), written by the 15th-16th century poet Shri Saraswati Gangadhar.
+The Shri Guru Charitra is a book based on the life of Shri Nrusimha Saraswati (a.k.a.
+Narasimha Saraswati), written by the 15th-16th century poet Shri Saraswati Gangadhar.

 The book is based on the life of Shri Narshimha Saraswati, his philosophy and related stories.
 The language used is the 14-15th century Marathi.
 The book is written as a conversation between Siddha (who is a disciple of Shri Narasimha Saraswati) and Naamdharak who is listening to Siddha.

-Guru Charitra is divided into 3 parts: Dhyankand (Knowledge), Karmakand (Work) and Bhaktikand (Devotion).
-It has 52 Chapters in which, the 53rd chapter is also called as ′Gurucharitra Avatarnika′ which is the summary of the book.
+Guru Charitra is divided into 3 parts: Dnyan kaand (Knowledge), Karma kaand (Work) and Bhakti Kaand (Devotion).
+It has 53 Chapters in which, the 53rd chapter is also called as ′Gurucharitra Avatarnika′ which is the summary of the book.

 The book is assumed to be written in a village in Karnataka known as Kadaganchi.
-The writer was Saraswati Gangadhar who was a poet and an extreme vanshaj of Sayandev Sakhare one of the disciples from four favorite disciples of Shri Narasimha Saraswati.
+The writer was Saraswati Gangadhar who was a poet and an extreme vanshaj of Sayamdev Sakhare one of the disciples from four favorite disciples of Shri Narasimha Saraswati.

-Concept and Narration
+Concept and narration

 Shri Guru Charitra begins with the story of a character called Naamdharak, who is a personification of a common man, buried with mundane burdens.
 Naamdharak is troubled with the worldly pains and sets out in search of a Guru for some spiritual guidance.
 During his journey, he first sees a yogi in his dream.
-He is wonderstuck to see the same yogi in real when he wakes up.
+He is wonderstruck to see the same yogi in real when he wakes up.
 The yogi introduces himself as Siddha, a disciple of Sree Nrusiha saraswati.
-This is the point where Naamdharam asks Siddha to narrate him the holy Guru Chartira.
+This is the point where Naamdharak asks Siddha to narrate him the holy Guru Chartira.

 At the start of each chapter, Siddha and Naamdharak converse on a question, a thought or on an incident from the past chapter.
 This is how the chapters progress into either a story or an incident-miracle or biographical anecdotes from the life of a holy Datta incarnation.